wovo/hwcpp/docs/hwcpp-primer.md

 An alternative is to create the two sub-ports both in the standard pin order, but apply mirror<> to one of them before the two ports are combined by fanout<>.
+I prefer this versuion because the pins are in order, and the mirroring is explicit.

 <!-- update example( input, "arduino-uno/led-6-inside-out-2/main.cpp" ) -->
 ~~~C++